What is Medical Negligence?

 The type of financial compensation granted for your medical negligence claim will differ from case to case, but broadly can be split into two categories.
 The first is general damages, which compensate for the pain and suffering that you have endured due to an error from a healthcare professional.
 This will be based on the severity of your injury or illness, and how much the medical negligence has affected your life.

-You may also be entitled to special damage compensation, which reimburses any out of pocket loses which were a result of the negligent care you received.
+You may also be entitled to special damage compensation, which reimburses any out of pocket losses which were a result of the negligent care you received.
 It also covers any future losses that may occur due to your injury or illness.
 This could include:

 - Loss of earnings